Modric wins 1st Ballon d’Or to end Messi and Ronaldo’s reign

 The outspoken 23-year-old Hegerberg said she won’t play for Norway at the Women’s World Cup in France next June.

-Taking a stand against what she describes as a lack of respect for female players in Norway, she hasn’t played for the national team since it crashed out of the group stage of the Women’s European Championship in 2017 without scoring a goal.
+Taking a stand against what she describes as a lack of respect for female players in Norway, she hasn’t played for the national team since 2017 when it crashed out of the group stage of the Women’s European Championship without scoring a goal.

-After collecting her Ballon d’Or, Hegerberg told The Associated Press she has no plans to reconsider her decision taken to preserve her “authenticity and my values, as a person, as a footballer.”
+Speaking in an interview shortly before collecting her Ballon d’Or, Hegerberg told The Associated Press on Monday she has no plans to reconsider her decision taken to preserve her “authenticity and my values, as a person, as a footballer.”

 “A lot of things need to be done to make the conditions better for women who play football,” she said.
 “It’s all about how we respect women’s football.
 I don’t think the respect has been there.